aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/update-excel-worksheet-properties/_index.md

     "cloud",
     "v3.0",
   ]
-description: "Learn how to update base properties (e.g., display zeros, ruler visibility) of an Excel worksheet using Aspose.Cells Cloud REST API v3.0.
-Includes cURL request, SDK samples, parameters, and error handling."
+description: "Learn how to update worksheet base properties such as display zeros, ruler visibility, gridlines, and more with Aspose.Cells Cloud REST API v3.0.
+Includes cURL request, SDK samples, full parameter list, and error handling."
 ---

 This REST API updates worksheet base properties.